-- An article containing illegal borrowing from other works (plagiarism), containing signs of duplication and redundancy (including signs of auto plagiarism) is unacceptable.
+- An article containing illegal borrowing from other works (plagiarism) and signs of duplication/redundancy (including auto plagiarism) is unacceptable.
 Such an article is rejected without peer review.

-- Materials of research results presented at conferences and seminars, in case of their expansion and deepening by 50%, can be selected for publication in the journal in agreement with the Editorial Board.
-Such article is not considered as a duplicate and redundant publication.
+- Materials of research results presented at conferences and seminars, in case they expand and deepen by 50%, can be selected for publication in the journal by the Editorial Board’s decision.
+Such an article is not considered a duplicate and redundant publication.

-- Authors are allowed to submit articles published on preprint servers to the journal, except for those previously published in other publications.
+- Authors are allowed to submit articles published on only preprint servers to the journal.
 Such an article is not considered duplicated and redundant.

-- If an article is published, but later it was found that it contains improper borrowings from other works (plagiarism) or is duplicated, then the Editorial Board considers such an article and decides to remove this article.
+- If an article is published but later was found to contain improper borrowings from other works (plagiarism) or duplicated, the Editorial Board discusses such an article and removes it.